mdfw/PubNubDucks/WORKSHOP-FILTER.md

     });
 }
 ```
-At the end of the function we attach the morse code to another key on our message JSON object (`request.message.morse) and resolve the request.
+At the end of the function we attach the morse code to another key on our `message` JSON object (`request.message.morse`) and resolve the `request`.

-Again, this is a fairly simple and straitforward translation from English to Morse code.
-For more sophisticated machine translation of language, you will want to use the xhr capability to call out from the PubNub serverless function to a more capable tool.
-We have standard blocks for translation service from [AWS](https://www.pubnub.com/docs/blocks-catalog/amazon-translate), [IBM Watson](https://www.pubnub.com/docs/blocks-catalog/multilingual-chat), [Microsoft](https://www.pubnub.com/docs/blocks-catalog/microsoft-translator-v3), and [SDL](https://www.pubnub.com/docs/blocks-catalog/sdl).
+This is a fairly simple translation from English to Morse code.
+For more sophisticated machine translation of language, you will want to use the [`xhr`](https://www.pubnub.com/docs/blocks/xhr-module?devrel_gh=pubnubducks_filter) capability to call out from the PubNub serverless function to a more capable tool.
+There are multiple options in the [PubNub Blocks Catalog](https://www.pubnub.com/docs/blocks-catalog?devrel_gh=pubnubducks_filter?devrel_gh=pubnubducks_filter) for translation service from [AWS](https://www.pubnub.com/docs/blocks-catalog/amazon-translate?devrel_gh=pubnubducks_filter), [IBM Watson](https://www.pubnub.com/docs/blocks-catalog/multilingual-chat), [Microsoft](https://www.pubnub.com/docs/blocks-catalog/microsoft-translator-v?devrel_gh=pubnubducks_filter3), and [SDL](https://www.pubnub.com/docs/blocks-catalog/sdl?devrel_gh=pubnubducks_filter).

 ## Finally
 A\`Quack is pleased with the filtering of `woof`.
 She thinks she never has to see that word in chat again.
 We know that the filter isn't perfect, don't we?
-But with PubNub Functions, it allows us to swap out the code without having to have ducks reload thier app.
-If ducks get more sophisticated and work around our block (or use that other word that no ones speaks of -- shudder), we can counteract.
+But [PubNub Functions](https://www.pubnub.com/blog/pubnub-functions-crash-course/?devrel_gh=pubnubducks_filter) allow us to swap out the code without having to have ducks reload their app.
+If ducks get more sophisticated and work around our block (or use that *other* word that no ones speaks of - _shudder_), we can counteract.

 Finally, consider that we were able to meet the requirements of the duck admiral without ever having to touch our original code.
 It will be interesting to see how the morse code translation is used.
 Stay tuned.